 What We Are Doing.
-In addition to the actions described above, we have taken steps to reduce the risk of this type of incident from occurring in the future, including enhancing our technical security measures.
-We are also offering a complimentary two-year membership of identity monitoring through Kroll.
-Kroll is a global leader in risk mitigation and response, and their team has extensive experience helping people who have sustained an unintentional exposure of confidential data.
-Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.
+In addition to the actions described above, we worked with our internal forensic team and an external forensic firm to confirm the security of our computer systems.
+Further, although we are not aware of any instances of identity theft resulting from this incident, out of an abundance of caution, we are also offering a complimentary (or free of charge) two-year membership for identity monitoring through Kroll.
+Kroll is a global leader in risk mitigation and response, and their team has extensive experience helping people who have sustained an unintentional exposure or breach of confidential data.
+Your identity monitoring services include Credit Monitoring, a Current Credit Report, Web Watcher, Public Persona, Quick Cash Scan, \$1 Million Identity Fraud Loss Reimbursement, Fraud Consultation, and Identity Theft Restoration.